rupeshmishra/todoapp/README.md

 # todoapp
-A simple Todo App built with MEAN stack.
+A simple Todo App APIs built with NodeJS, express and Mongo DB.
 The app demonstrates the use of Node JS, Mongo DB and express to create APIs for an application.
-AngularJS is used to create a dynamic front end for the user interface.